 How does a hair transplant for men work?

-There are two main types of hair transplant procedures: Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
+There are two main types of hair transplant procedures: (FUT) and (FUE).
 Both methods involve removing hair from a donor area of the scalp and transplanting it to the recipient area.

 FUT, also known as strip harvesting, involves removing a small area of skin from the back of the scalp, which is then dissected into individual hair follicles.
 These follicles are then transplanted into the recipient area.
 FUT is ideal for patients requiring many grafts, as it allows for harvesting more follicles at once.

 FUE, on the other hand, involves extracting individual hair follicles from the donor area using a tiny punch tool.
 These follicles are then transplanted into the recipient area.
 FUE is ideal for patients requiring fewer grafts, as it allows for more precise extraction of individual hairs.

 Before the surgery, the patient will consult a hair transplant specialist.
 During this consultation, the specialist will examine the patient’s scalp, review their medical history, and discuss their goals and expectations for the procedure.
 The specialist will then recommend the best hair transplant method for the patient based on their individual needs.